Cottonwood-Technology/ValidX/README.rst

 ValidateIt
 ==========

-ValidateIt is fast, powerful, and flexible validator with sane syntax.
+ValidateIt is fast_, powerful, and flexible validator with sane syntax.

 ..  code-block:: python